arlofonseca/fivem-parking/README.md

 ## Features

-- Conveniently store and retrieve your owned vehicles from a location of your choosing via commands, enhancing the realism of your experience.
+- Conveniently store and retrieve your owned vehicles from a location of your choosing via commands.
 - Identify whether you own a vehicle or not.
-- While the flexibility of accessing your vehicles from any location is undoubtedly a plus, it's worth noting that once your vehicle is impounded, the retrieval process becomes constrained to a fixed and static impound lot location.
+- Once your vehicle is impounded, the retrieval process becomes constrained to a fixed and static impound lot location.
-- Support is extended to aircraft and boats, each equipped with facilities that cater to storage and retrieval.
+- Support is extended to aircrafts and boats.
-- Includes a tracking system for players to locate their vehicles easily, either within their garage, on the map, or at the impound lot.
+- Includes a tracking system to locate lost vehicles easily, either within a garage, on the map, or at the impound lot.
-- Possess an excess number of vehicles?
-Choose to permanently remove vehicles from your storage at any given time.
-Note that this action cannot be reversed.
 - The process of spawning vehicles is primarily handled on the server side, utilizing the non-RPC native `CreateVehicleServerSetter`.
 - Logs for specific actions are handled by ox_lib's [logger](https://overextended.dev/ox_lib/Modules/Logger/Server#liblogger) module, Discord is no longer supported.
-- Any framework support, ox_core, and qbx_core are integrated by default.
+- Any framework support, ox_core and qbx_core are integrated by default.
 - The interface is handled via ox_lib's [interface](https://overextended.dev/ox_lib/Modules/Interface/Client/context) module, which has replaced the former React + Mantine interface.
 This new interface is implemented in Lua, chosen for its wider accessibility and ease of contribution, ensuring broader engagement from users.

 https://github.com/arlofonseca/fivem-parking/assets/138083964/5862e05b-dece-4f64-8a2e-9dafd9384583